mrbrianz/frontend-nanodegree-arcade-game/README.md

 ####Where did this game come from?####

 Good Question.
 This is Project 3 of the Udacity Frontend Web Developer Nanodegree ([Udacity Link](http://www.udacity.com)).
-Grading of this project uses this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797 (you may not be able to view this rubric without signing being a Udacity student).
+Grading of this project uses this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797 (you may not be able to view this rubric unless you are a Udacity student).

 --Brian